MSSRPRAD/ml-models-2/README.md

 # ML Models

 Code for the First Assignment of the Machine Learning Course (2023 - Sem 2) Assignments.
-Have Implemented Different ML Models using numpy and pandas.
+Have Implemented Different ML Models using numpy and pandas (and keras for neural networks).

 Course Name: Machine Learning